Terminator-J/crdroid_install_docs/10/enchilada.md

 - Step 5b (if using older built-in PowerShell v1.x or v2.x that came with Windows 7, 8, or 10):

   Older Powershell versions do not understand using "&&" to combine multiple commands into one long line.
-You will need to either install PowerShell v7 or newer, or copy/paste the command from Step 5a above into a text editor and split it into multiple lines, deleting all the "&&" symbols and inserting a new line instead, and running the commands one at a time as follows:
+You will need to copy, paste, and run the commands one at a time as follows:

   ```
   ./fastboot flash boot_a boot.img